 The head of the armed forces said it "absolutely" did not allow the targeting of Colonel Gaddafi.

 But there is some confusion, as Defence Secretary Liam Fox has said such action is "potentially a possibility".

 Coalition forces, including those from the UK, France and the US, say they are trying to protect civilians from attacks by the ruling regime.

 BBC political editor Nick Robinson said the UK government was walking a "legal tightrope" with the UN resolution and wanted to reassure Arab countries that it was not about "to topple" Col Gaddafi - and that Libya would not become "another Iraq".

 On the other hand, the coalition did not want to risk "telling Gaddafi what they will do", our correspondent added.

-United Nations Resolution 1973, passed last week, authorises "all necessary measures" short of an occupying force to protect citizens - but there have been questions about exactly what that could mean.'Not allowed'
+United Nations Resolution 1973, passed last week, authorises "all necessary measures" short of an occupying force to protect citizens - but there have been questions about exactly what that could mean.

 During a second night of missile strikes in Libya, Col Gaddafi's sprawling Bab al-Aziziya complex was hit.
 Western journalists taken to the compound were shown a ruined building.

 On Sunday Dr Fox, asked whether Col Gaddafi himself was a legitimate target, said it could "potentially be a possibility, but you mention immediately one of the problems we would have, which is that you would have to take into account any civilian casualties that might result from that".

 And Foreign Secretary William Hague did not rule out the possibility in an interview on Monday, adding he would not "speculate on the targets".